 Petzl says - The trigger to open/close the cam is now recessed inside the frame to avoid accidentally opening the cam while in use.

 Our Observation - You have to look really close to notice this change.
 We didn't notice until we put them side by side and stared hard.
-But apparently some people said the old design was dangerous as mentioned on this web page Petzl has a notice on their web site that I think is a response to that issue.
+But apparently some people said the old design was dangerous.

 Petzl says - The cam has been redesigned to minimize friction when sliding the ascender along the rope while the angled teeth provide secure grip in the worst conditions (wet, icy, or on muddy ropes).